info201a-su23/assignment-04-andrewpking/README.md

 # Assignment 4: Incarceration

-Link to your final GitHub pages site here: [https://info-201a-sp22.github.io/a3-starter/index.html](https://info-201a-sp22.github.io/a3-starter/index.html) (change the link to for your GitHub pages site)
+Link to your final GitHub pages site here: [https://info201a-su23.github.io/assignment-04-andrewpking/](https://info201a-su23.github.io/assignment-04-andrewpking/)

 America is the country with the greatest number of people incarcerated in the world, and of all Americans, people of color, especially Black people, are incarcerated at disproportionately high rates — the result of both historical and present-day racism.
 But just how much have prison and jail populations increased over time, and how do race and gender figure into these trends?
 How, if at all, can a deeper analysis of these trends help identify possible solutions and areas where the public needs to pay more attention?